joeldba/dwm/README.md

 dwm is an extremely fast, small, and dynamic window manager for X.

 # Prerequisites:
-To build dwm, you will need:
+To build this version of dwm, you will need:
 * libx11
 * libxft
 * libxinerama
 * libxcb
+* libxrender
+* libxrandr
+* imlib2

 For the best possible experience with this build of dwm, you will need the following
 * terminus-font